Introduction to Model-Based Derivative-Free Optimization: Constrained Optimization

 We wish to construct interpolation models that are $\C$-feasible fully linear (\defref{def_fully_linear_convex}) using only feasible interpolation points.
 To do this, we will use the notions of Lebesgue measure and $\Lambda$-poisedness (\defref{def_lebesgue_lambda_poised}), since these more naturally extend to the constrained case than the matrix norms in \secref{sec_model_construction}.

-Since we only care about the accuracy of our model at feasible points, the natural generalization of \defref{def_lebesgue_lambda_poised} to the constrained case is to only measure the size of Lagrange polynomials within the feasible region.
+Since we care about the accuracy of our model \minorrev{only} at feasible points, the natural generalization of \defref{def_lebesgue_lambda_poised} to the constrained case is to measure the size of Lagrange polynomials \minorrev{only} within the feasible region.